zeromicro/go-zero/readme.md

 ## Give a Star! ⭐

-If you like or are using this project to learn or start your solution, please give it a star.
-Thanks!
+If you like this project or are using it to learn or start your own solution, give it a star to get updates on new releases.
+Your support matters!

 ## Buy me a coffee